The landscape as a cathartic scene

 I dwell in the place of solitude

-Uncollectible communicates the mysterious quality of art to connect with the unconscious mind as well as the ability to induce a personal cathartic process by Olga Gabrielle amongst the desolate emptiness of the Aruban north shore.
+Uncollectible communicates the mysterious quality of art to connect with the unconscious mind as well as the ability to induce a cathartic process by Olga Gabrielle amongst the desolate emptiness of the Aruban north shore.

 Terra incognita, as well as, Rectangulo and Sotavento, has allowed for the artistic voice of Olga Gabrielle to be developed, a voice and aesthetic that utilizes the Aruban landscape as escenario (backdrop), where her ritualistic actions take place and are documented.
-Her aesthetic, infused with theatricality, allows for a moving commentary on modern existence where chaos and instability have become the norm: illustrated through her mis en scéne placing the female body within the barren landscape.
+Her aesthetic, infused with theatricality, allows for a moving commentary on modern existence where chaos has become the norm: illustrated through her mis en scéne placing the female body within the barren landscape.
 Through her images of body rituals we can perceive ideas of transmutation, cathartic release as well as inner quest juxtaposed within the primeval Aruban landscape.

 Furthermore, her images represent the interplay amidst the haunting Aruban exterior, activated by the human psyche.
 It is this inverted landscape that her works alludes to; a temporal space in opposition to our modern existence full of excesses, where in the quiet solitude of nature, and especially within the confines of the human body, one can find this reflective space that allows for the human experience, awareness and limitless imagination of our inner voice.